The best weight loss supplements for men

-Take the best sports nutrition products in the right doses and at the right time to accelerate fat loss, increase lean muscle and get stronger.
-Then these best supplements for men will help you look, feel and perform at your very best, says New Body Plan editorial director Joe Warner
+If you take the right sports nutrition products in the right doses at the right time you’ll lose weight, add muscle and get stronger faster.
+So try these 7 best weight loss supplements for men to help you look, feel and perform at your very best, says New Body Plan editorial director Joe Warner

-Over the years, in pursuit of a bigger, stronger and leaner body, I’ve tried practically every single sports nutrition supplement you can name.
-Twenty years ago, when I first started lifting weights, the supplement options were stark: mail order whey protein powder that tasted so foul that getting it down my neck was always the toughest part of every workout.
+Over the years, in trying to get a bigger, stronger and leaner body, I’ve tried every single sports nutrition supplement you can name.
+Twenty years ago, when I first started lifting weights, the supplement options were stark.
+All you could really get was mail order whey protein powder.
+And it tasted so bad that getting it down my neck was always the toughest part of every workout.

 Today things are very different.
-Go online or into any supermarket and you’ll find rows of energy-boosting gels, pre-workout powders, muscle-pumping pills, cognitive-enhancing capsules, protein-pimped water, and even tummy-tightening tea bags, and much more besides.
-Indeed, whatever your health and fitness goal I’d wager that there’s a supplement promising to deliver the result you desire.
+Just go online or into any supermarket.
+You’ll find rows of energy-boosting gels, pre-workout powders and muscle-pumping pills.
+There’s cognitive-enhancing capsules, protein-pimped water, and even tummy-tightening tea bags.
+And plenty more besides.
+Whatever your health and fitness goal there’s a supplement promising to deliver the result you want.

-But how do you know which supps work and will help you look, feel and perform at your best?
-Or which are a complete waste of your money?
-Like those “fat-loss” formulas that are essentially over-priced laxatives.
-So you’re both figuratively and literally flushing your hard-earned cash straight down the toilet.
+But how do you know which weight loss supplements for men will work?
+Which will help you look, feel and perform at your best?
+And which are a complete waste of your money?
+After all, who wants to take those “fat-loss” formulas that are simply over-priced laxatives?
+Who wants to end up both figuratively and literally flushing their hard-earned cash straight down the toilet?
+Not me.

-I’ve written this guide to supplements so you can understand which products can help you build the body you want – alongside a smart and structured training programme – in the fastest-possible time.
-Below you’ll find my overview, plus pros and cons, of the most common and popular products, so read on to discover what you might need to help you build the leaner, bigger and stronger body you want!
+That’s why I’ve written this guide to the best weight loss supplements for men.
+Use it to better understand which products can help you build the body you want – alongside a smart and structured training programme – in the fastest-possible time.
+Below you’ll find my list of my top 7 weight loss supplements for men.
+And the main advantages and disadvantages and cons, of each product.
+So read on to discover the supplements that can help you build the leaner, bigger and stronger body you want!